 I was so worried about making friends, that I didn't even realize I already had.
-When my mom came to camp for Visiting Day, she asked me how I liked being away from home.
-I told her that I missed her but that Camp Eagle Hill was now my summer home!
+When my mom asked me on the phone, how I liked being away from home, I told her that I missed her but that Camp Eagle Hill was now my summer home!